- As low as $288/Night

 - Condo

-Recently remodeled 1 bedroom, 2 full bathroom condo located in the trendy, laid-back French Quarter neighborhood.
+Freshly modernized 1 bedroom, 2 full bathroom condo located in the trendy, laid-back French Quarter neighborhood.
 Located just off of East Bay Street in the heart of the historic downtown district, location and parking won't be an issue here!
 Accessed by its own entrance/exit, this condo features an open floor plan that accommodates both dining and lounge space.
-Features: Dining table with six seats and entirely equipped kitchen with basic cooking/kitchenware.
+Features: Dining table with six seats and completely equipped kitchen with basic cooking/kitchenware.
 The living room features a sleeper couch and full bathroom.
 The Master suite is located on the 2nd level, with a full bathroom and washer and dryer.
 The bedroom has its own flat screen, Roku powered TV and King-sized bed.
 There is also a sitting room area ideal for calming and workspace.
 Parking: One off-street parking space available.
 Possibility for additional parking, please inquire.
 Possibility to rent 9 Cordes Street with this condo as well.

 About the Area